kumina/wsproxy/README.md

 The two parameters of wsproxy denote the minimum and the maximum allowed port numbers.
 This allows a single wsproxy instance to multiplex connections to multiple VNC servers.
+When the minimum and the maximum allowed port numbers are identical, wsproxy will connect to that port, regardless of the file name provided.